ninest/husker/content/housing/dav/index.md

 ---
-title: West Village E
+title: Davenport
-description: Information on West Village E
+description: Information on the Davenports
 createdAt: 2022-01-04
 updatedAt: 2022-01-04